CoveAS/bring-fraktguiden-for-woocommerce/CONTRIBUTING.md

 # How to Contribute

-Bring Fraktguiden for WooCommerce is 100% open source and we love pull requests and feedback from anyone.
+Bring Fraktguiden for WooCommerce is an open source project and we love pull requests and feedback from anyone.
 By participating in this project, you agree to abide by the Covenant [code of conduct](http://contributor-covenant.org/version/1/4/)

 ## Create a Ticket